-By climate change our coffee beans find themselves threatened!
+By climate change, it seems, our coffee beans are threatened –

-The heat is oppressive, and there’s no drying season.
+The heat, it’s too oppressive; there’s no drying season.

-Thank God for our new technology, our innovations!
+Thank God for new technology and all our innovations!

-And if I linger with texts or with paintings that I detest,
+And if I linger with texts or with paintings I detest . . .

-Our science and planning were to control imperfect fate,
+Our science and our planning to control imperfect fate . . .

-If your leaps, however magical, dumped you on your face,
+If your leaps, however magical, keep dumping you on your face,

-And careful readers might my wisdom call into question,
+And some careful readers might my wisdom call in question,

-— Poem and still life by William Eaton
+— Poem and still life (not of coffee beans) by William Eaton

 § In response to: The race to save coffee: America’s favorite beverage is under attack from climate change and other woes.
 Science may offer a solution.”
 By Caitlin Dewey, The Washington Post, October 19, 2017.
 From the story: